hgsigner/gootstrap/README.md

     |-- doc.go
 ```

-In order to create a minimal package structure, pass the `--minimal` arguments after the package name:
+In order to create a minimal package structure, pass the `--minimal` argument after the package name:

 ```bash
 $ goostrap new project_name --minimal